-Garnishes play an important role in making cocktails because they breathe the soul to the drink and make it whole.
-Other than improving the drink’s appearance, garnishes also represent the drink, suggesting the ingredients it’s containing.
+Garnishing plays an important role in making cocktails because it manifests the soul of the drink and makes it whole.
+Other than improving the drink’s appearance, the garnish also represents the drink, suggesting the ingredients it’s containing.

-For today’s Transfusion cocktail, grapes, a sprig of mint, and/or a slice of lime will make the best garnishes.
+For today’s Transfusion cocktail, grapes, a sprig of mint, and/or a slice of lime provide the best garnishes.

 How Long Does Vodka and Grape Juice Last?

-We use fresh lime juice and grape juice will get bitter and ruin the cocktail’s flavor.
+As we use fresh lime juice, the grape juice will become bitter and ruin the cocktail’s flavor.
 The grape juice will lose its freshness over a few hours as well— making the drink less appetizing.

 Vodka and Grape Juice Recipe